brettz9/eslint-config-ash-nazg/README.md

 - `regex-shorthand` - With current behavior of sorting character class content, is too oppressive; see [Unicorn issue #453](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/453) and [regexp-tree issue #199](https://github.com/DmitrySoshnikov/regexp-tree/issues/199).
+- `string-content` - Don't want the trouble of requiring formatted apostrophes (not recommended anyways).
 - `throw-new-error` - Potentially confining.

+### Rationale for altering default on Unicorn rules

+- `better-regex` - Character classes can be arranged for readability.

 ### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`